 Base salary compensates executives for performing the requirements of their positions and provides executives with a predictable and stable level of cash income with respect to a portion of their total compensation.
 The Compensation and Human Resources Committee determines (or, in the case of our Chief Executive Officer, recommends to the Board, which then determines) base salaries for our executive officers that it believes align with its compensation objectives to attract and retain key executives.
-Base salaries are subject to the Compensation and Human Resources Committee's annual review, and the Compensation and Human Resources Committee generally uses the market median of our peer group as a reference when setting or recommending base salaries for the executive officers.
-The annual review includes a review of competitive market compensation data, each executive officer's compensation and Human Resources Committee, and individual performance over given periods.
+Base salaries are subject to the Compensation and Human Resources Committee's annual review, and the Compensation and Human Resources Committee generally uses the market median of our peer group and other publicly-available global compensation surveys as reference points when setting or recommending base salaries for the executive officers.
+The annual review includes a review of competitive market compensation data, each executive officer's compensation relative to other officers in the Company, position and responsibilities, and individual performance over given periods.
 The Compensation and Human Resources Committee also considers general economic and industry conditions, company performance and executive compensation trends.
 In addition, the Compensation and Human Resources Committee consults with the Chief Executive Officer when reviewing and considering changes to the base salaries of the executive officers other than our Chief Executive Officer.